MicrosoftDocs/xamarin-docs/docs/ios/platform/introduction-to-ios12/arkit2.md

 ![point_cloud](images/arkit_point_cloud.jpeg)

-### Complex Gestures
+### Complex gestures

 The user can scale, rotate, and drag the bounding box that surrounds the target object.
 There are two interesting things in the associated gesture recognizers.

-The first interesting thing is that all of the gesture recognizers only activate after a threshold has been passed: a finger has dragged so many pixels or the rotation exceeds some angle.
+First, all of the gesture recognizers only activate after a threshold has been passed; for example, a finger has dragged so many pixels or the rotation exceeds some angle.
 The technique for this is straightforward: accumulate the move until the threshold is exceeded, then apply the move incrementally:

 ```csharp
 // A custom rotation gesture recognizer that fires only when a threshold is passed